Body Mass Index bmi for women, female version

 Is BMI interpreted the same way for children and teens as it is for adults?

-For children and teens, BMI age, and gender-specific percentiles are used for two basic reasons:
+Finally, for children and teens, BMI age, and gender-specific percentiles are used for two basic reasons:

 - The amount of body fat changes with age